PraveenRanjan/connect_four/README.md

-# Backend for Connect Four game
+# Backend for Connect Four game using node.js and socket.io